4 years ago

 Are you going to share how your difficult family dynamics will shape how you want to be a mom?

 This isn’t something I plan on talking about.
 I plan on loving and supporting my daughter through everything, and hope that at the end of the day, she’s happy, kind, and grateful.
-I can’t wait to watch her grow and discover the world.
+Watching her grow will be pretty amazing.

-I would love to hear what questions/reactions you’ve loved and what’s a bit more taboo.
+What questions/reactions you’ve loved and what’s been a bit more taboo?

 Telling our friends and family and seeing their faces / excitement for us was so fun.
 The best was having our ultrasound pic on the coffee table and letting people find it.
-A friend at our Christmas party was so confused and asked if it belonged to Alaina (Alaina was at the party!).
 All the love for this baby makes me want to cry.
 Nothing taboo yet but I did get a few really annoying comments about not dressing her in head-to-toe pink.

 Is she going to wear pink?

 Speaking of pink, I’ve gotten this a few times.
 I don’t like pink.
 But as you saw in this post, yes, there will be some pink.
 I also don’t believe in dressing girls in pink and boys in blue so it’s easier for others to identify their gender the same way I don’t believe in just handing her a tutu and princess stuff.
-I want her to create things.
+It is my hope that she will lead the way.
 I have found myself choosing soft, cozy basics in (mostly) grey, beige, blush, white, and blue.
 And bonus – neutral basics can be passed on to both boy and girl siblings.

 And if she turns three and decides neon pink is the best color ever, she’ll wear neon pink.

 Do you have any baby names picked out?